Level 1: General International

 - Polar Data Catalogue

-The PDC is a database of metadata that describes, indexes, and provides access to diverse data sets generated by Arctic and Antarctic researchers.
+The Polar Data Catalogue is a database of metadata and data that describes, indexes, and provides access to diverse data sets generated by Arctic and Antarctic researchers.
 Geographic focus is on Canada, but the PDC holds international collections, too, such as hundreds of metadata records of the Circumpolar Biodiversity Monitoring Program.
-The records follow ISO 19115 and Federal Geographic Data Committee (FGDC) standard formats to provide metadata exchange with other data centres.
+The records follow ISO 19115 and Federal Geographic Data Committee (FGDC) standard formats to provide exchange with other data centres.
 Interoperability via OGC WMS, OGC WFS, OAI-PMH, and CSW (GeoNetwork) are in place for sharing metadata and data.
 The metadata records cover a wide range of disciplines from natural sciences and policy, to health and social sciences.
 Datasets are available for free public download, with new files being added on a regular basis as we work with researchers to prepare and submit their datasets.
+The PDC Geospatial Search tool is also available to the public and researchers alike and allows searching data using a mapping interface and other parameters.

 Level 3: National Polar